The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 Dividend Stock Screener

 There are many automated dividend stock screeners available for free on the internet.
-But for most serious dividend stock investor.
+For a serious dividend stock investor.
 I love the screener in my Webull brokerage account app.
 Plus Webull is great for buying dividend stocks for free.

 Dividend stock screeners require criteria to operate effectively.
 The selection criteria for dividend stocks are important.

 This is true when using an automated dividend stock screener.
 Or, if you roll up your sleeves and do the work yourself.

 But understanding and selecting the criteria is up to you.
 For example purposes, I will cover my selection criteria for understanding dividend stocks as we go through the 14 steps to picking dividend stocks.

 Information Sources Required To Evaluate Dividend Stocks